wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 The [variantlib](https://github.com/wheelnext/variantlib) project contains a reference implementation of all the protocols and algorithms introduced in this PEP, as well as a command-line tool to convert wheels, generate the `*-variants.json` index and query plugins.

 A client for installing variant wheels is implemented in [uv](https://github.com/astral-sh/uv).

+## Rejected ideas

+### Non-plugin approach

+The support for additional variant properties could technically be implemented without introducing provider plugins, but rather defining the available properties and their discovery methods as part of the specification, much like how wheel tags are implemented currently.
+However, the existing wheel tag logic already imposes a significant complexity on packaging tools that need to maintain the logic for generating supported tags, partially amortized by data available in the Python interpreter itself.

+Every new axis will be imposing even more effort on package manager maintainers, who will have to maintain an algorithm to determine property compatibility.
+This algorithm can be quite complex, possibly needing to account for different platforms, hardware versions and requiring more frequent updates than platform tags.
+Package manager maintainers will often also be unable to test the relevant code in production.
+This will also significantly increase the barrier towards adding new axes and therefore the risk of incompatibility between different installers, as every new axis will be imposing additional maintenance cost.

+For comparison, the plugin design essentially democratizes the variant properties.
+Provider plugins can be maintained independently by people having the necessary knowledge and hardware.
+They can be updated as frequently as necessary, independently of package managers.
+The decision to use a particular provider falls entirely on the maintainer of package needing it.